-- Labour Member of Parliament for his home constituency of Tottenham since 2000, and in the 2017 General Election was re-elected for the sixth time with 82% of the vote
+- Labour Member of Parliament Tottenham since 2000.
+He was re-elected for the sixth time with 82% of the vote in 2017.

-Served for 8 years (2002-10) as a Minister in the last Labour government
+- Served 8 years (2002-10) as a Minister in the previous Labour government.

-David was born in Tottenham in 1972, one of five children raised by a single mother.
+David has been the Labour Member of Parliament for his home constituency of Tottenham since 2000, and in the 2017 General Election was re-elected for the sixth time with 82% of the vote.
+He was born in Tottenham, one of five children raised by a single mother.
 David was called to the Bar of England and Wales in 1994, practiced as a barrister in England and the United States and became the first black Briton to study a Masters in Law at Harvard Law School, graduating in 1997.

 David served for 8 years (2002-10) as a Minister in the last Labour government, including as Culture Minister and Higher Education Minister, and was appointed to the Privy Council in 2008.
 As a Minister in the Department of Health David oversaw the introduction of four hour waiting times in Accident and Emergency Departments and as Minister of State for Higher Education and Skills established the Skills Funding Agency and the National Apprenticeship Service.

 Since 2010, David has been an active backbench MP and in the last Parliament led successful campaigns to save the Land Registry from privatisation, for diversity to be included in the BBC’s Charter as a Public Purpose and against cuts in apprenticeship funding.
 In 2017 David led a high-profile campaign calling on Oxbridge to improve access for students from under-represented and disadvantaged backgrounds and successfully called on Comic Relief to end “white saviour” charity appeals.
 David is the Chair of the All-Party Parliamentary Groups on Race and Community, Fatherhood and Crossrail 2.